-The resources identified on this page are intended to provide families with information and strategies to support home based conversations about Labour Market Information.
+The resources identified on this page are intended to provide families with information and strategies to support home based conversations about Labour Market Information and skills needed to enter and succeed in the workplace.
 The sites and documents referenced contain links to external sites providing the user with access to more detailed information.
 The information and resources that have been identified are available in both English and French.

 Families and student influencers are encouraged to review resources and links available through the Secondary and Post-Secondary pages to explore how educators are supporting career exploration in school and other types of resources and opportunities available to Secondary and Post-Secondary students.
 While some of the resources may be similar to ones found on the Families page, other resources specific to each province can be used to inform discussions about opportunities in each of the Atlantic provinces.

 CERIC is a national not for profit organization that focuses on advancing career education and research in counselling and career development.
 CERIC offers free resources and publications in print and digital format to support career exploration.
 Some publications that can help to inform career conversations are identified below.
 You can also access several other publication topics that may be of personal interest on their website.

 This site offers information on Employability Skills and why/how they are needed to “enter, stay in and progress in the world of work”.
 Brochures and posters can be downloaded as PDFs.
 The Conference Board of Canada and the Future Skills Centre recently partnered to launch an online platform called OpportunNext to help users explore skills based career paths.

 The federal government LMI website contains general labour market information and reports relevant to each province, trend analysis, job postings and more.
 This site, along with provincial LMI sites, is a good resource for supporting student learning.